One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: A Brief Discussion on Future Challenges

 \item We have discussed the Kolmogorov separation axiom in Section \ref{sec:compare-properties}.
 When an automata base $(\VV,\BB,\OO)$ violates the Kolmogorov separation axiom, what is the language family $(\VV,\BB,\OO)\mbox{-}\mathrm{1DTA}$?

-\item Neither \emph{vector spaces} nor \emph{metric spaces} have been discussed in this paper although our framework is powerful enough to capture all languages by 1dta's.
+\item Neither \emph{vector spaces} nor \emph{metric spaces} have been discussed in this paper although our framework of 1dta's is powerful enough to capture all languages.
 However, certain types of finite automata are originally defined on those spaces.
 For example, quantum finite automata are founded on Hilbert spaces with the $\ell_2$-norm.
 Develop a coherent theory of topological automata that are based on vector spaces or metric spaces.

 \item In this paper, we have discussed only the case where any computation evolves \emph{in linear fashion}.
 If we further expand our basic models using \emph{nonlinear evolutions}, how do the corresponding one-way finite automata look like? \end{enumerate}